-While many states allow employers to file claims on behalf of their employees to speed up the unemployment process, Georgia is the only state that mandates employers to file claims on behalf of their employees during the COVID-19 pandemic.
+While many states allow employers to file claims on behalf of their employees to speed up the unemployment process, Georgia was the only state that mandated employers file claims on behalf of their employees during the COVID-19 pandemic.

-The GDOL will require any employer found in violation of this rule to pay the full amount of unemployment benefits paid to the employee.
+The GDOL required any employer found in violation of this rule to pay the full amount of unemployment benefits paid to the employee.
 For instructions on how to file partial claims in Georgia, please refer to this article.

-Employers that file partial claims will assist in their employees receiving benefit payments faster, usually within forty-eight hours for any claims filed electronically.
-Employees with partial claims are not required to report to a GDOL career center, register for employment services, or look for other work.
+Employers that file partial claims assisted their employees receive benefit payments faster, usually within forty-eight hours for any claims filed electronically.
+Employees with partial claims were not required to report to a GDOL career center, register for employment services, or look for other work.

 Please visit the GDOL’s website for any updates about these rules: www.gdol.ga.gov.